Jewish National Fund: Leasing policy controversy

-In late 2007 a land swap deal was proposed that would allowing the JNF to continue leasing its lands only to Jews.
+In late 2007, a land swap deal was proposed that would allow the JNF to continue leasing its lands only to Jews.
 Urban JNF land sold in future to non-Jews would include an automatic swap mechanism: the fund would transfer the land to the ILA, and in exchange would receive the purchase price plus a similar-sized plot in the Negev.

 Legal conflicts

 In December 2011, Seth Morrison resigned from the board of JNF-USA in protest at the decision by Himnuta, a subsidiary of JNF-KKL, to launch eviction proceedings against the Sumarin family, who lived in the Silwan neighborhood of East Jerusalem.
 In the case of the Sumarin family, the children of the original owner, Musa Sumarin, were declared absentees after his death even though there were other family members living in the home at the time.
 In 1991, the Israeli government took the step of transferring the property to the JNF subsidiary.
-A campaign against the JNF's eviction was launched by Rabbis for Human Rights, the Sheikh Jarrah Solidarity Movement, and the Jewish organization Yachad.
+A campaign against the JNF's eviction was launched by Rabbis for Human Rights, the Sheikh Jarrah Solidarity Movement, and the Jewish organisation Yachad.
 The pressures led the JNF to delay the eviction.
 The JNF played a similar role in evicting the Gozlan family in the 1990s.